niewuya/niewuya.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* Ph.D in University of Chinese Academy of Sciences, Sept.
+2016 - Jan.
+2023
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Shenzhen University, Sept.
+2012 - Jul.
+2016

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
+* Jun.
+2023 - Present: Postdoc in Yale University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Maintained the transparency for parallel computing across servers with cache coherence.
+  * Designed an efficient memory management system for a distributed shared memory cluster and achieved high performance similar to distributed system.

-* Summer 2015: Research Assistant
+* Apr.
+2021 - May 2023: Research Assistant in University of Macau
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-Skills
+  * Leveraged deep learning to predict workloads and their uncertainties, and designed a proactive auto-scaler for microservices.
+  * Designed an efficient resource management system for guaranteeing SLAs in shared microservice.

+* Nov.
+2018 - Jan.
+2023: Research Intern in Alibaba Cloud
+  * Performed a solid analysis of large-scale deployments of microservices at Alibaba clusters.
+  * Built a real prototype for microservices resource management and evaluated its efficiency in cloud.

+Research Interests
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Distributed system, cloud computing, deep learning and operating system

 Publications
 ======